Battle of Hasakah (2015): Aftermath

-The battle against ISIL left several districts of Al-Hasakah city in ruins, due to the massive bombing and shelling.
+The battle against ISIL left several districts of Hasakah city in ruins, due to the massive bombing and shelling.

 On 3 August, Syrian government sources confirmed that the city had been fully cleared of ISIL fighters.
 The sources also stated that the Syrian government and the YPG had now begun negotiations for redistributing contested territories seized by either side during the battle.
 Thus far, negotiations had resulted in the Syrian government handing control of a school over to the YPG.
-On the night of 3 August, YPG-led forces captured farmland from ISIL near the village of Rajman, to the southeast of Al-Hasakah city, in a clearing operation.
+On the night of 3 August, YPG-led forces captured farmland from ISIL near the village of Rajman, to the southeast of Hasakah city, in a clearing operation.

-On 11 August, the US-led Coalition conducted an airstrike on a village east of Al-Hasakah city, blowing up a building that ISIL was using for a meeting, which killed over 50 ISIL militants.
+On 11 August, the US-led Coalition conducted an airstrike on a village east of Hasakah city, blowing up a building that ISIL was using for a meeting, which killed over 50 ISIL militants.
 On 12 August, ISIL reportedly publicly shot and executed more than 90 of its own members as punishment for escaping the battlefield.
-ISIL claimed that the fighters' desertion was the main cause of ISIL's loss at the Battle of Al-Hasakah.
+ISIL claimed that the fighters' desertion was the main cause of ISIL's loss at the Battle of Hasakah.
 It was reported on 16 August that ISIL had executed four more of its own fighters, for allegedly collaborating with the CJTF–OIR Coalition.